-Respondent has filed a request for a waiver of a \$2,812.32 debt identified by Debt ID 22631841110.
-In support of the waiver request, Respondent provided a copy of the debt letter.
+Respondent has filed an overpayment waiver request seeking a waiver of a \$1,870.70 debt identified by Debt ID 40231273217.
+In support of the waiver request, Respondent has provided a copy of the debt letter, emails, and personnel forms.
 With the benefit of Respondent's submissions, I now proceed to decide the waiver request.
 Based on the following analysis, I deny the waiver request.